 - Option Schools/Programs: Advanced Placement (AP) Network at Wakefield, Arlington Tech at the Arlington Career Center, H-B Woodlawn (Grades 9-12), Spanish Immersion Program at Wakefield, and the International Baccalaureate (IB) Program at Washington-Liberty.

 - Neighborhood Transfers: The application period to apply for a neighborhood high school transfer will open on Feb.
-24, 2020.
-Information about high school transfers for the 2020-21 school year is available on the High School Requesting a Transfer webpage.
-Families that would like to request their child attend a high school other than their neighborhood high school can request an administrative transfer (appeals process) after first applying for a neighborhood transfer.
+22, 2021.
+Information about high school transfers for the 2021-22 school year is available on the High School Requesting a Transfer webpage.

 - Information Night: Watch the High School Information Night video or view the PowerPoint presentation.
-In addition, each high school offers a school-based information session for families.
+In addition, each middle school offers a school-based information session for families.

 - Sibling Preference: Sibling preference is not currently offered at the high school level.